 Health & Safety at Work Act etc.

 The Authority and Police Scotland are committed to promoting and implementing policy, procedures, and guidance to ensure that workplace activities are carried out in such a manner that risks to the health, safety, and welfare of staff, the public and those that deliver contracts are eliminated or reduced, so far as is reasonably practicable.
-This encapsulated in the 2016 Health, Safety and Wellbeing Policy.
+This is encapsulated in the 2016 Health, Safety and Wellbeing Policy.

 It is a standard condition of Authority and Police Scotland contracts that suppliers must abide by all relevant legislation and industry good practice.